 - Strong problem solving skills

 ESFJ personality type is very responsible, with a strong work ethic and sense of duty to their community.
 They are extremely loyal to the people in their lives.
 Their sensitive nature allows them to create deep and meaningful social bonds with many around them.
-They are social butterflies, constantly looking for any opportunity they can get to network and create new relationships.
+Additionally, they are social butterflies, constantly looking for any opportunity they can get to network and create new relationships.

 Here is a list of ESFJ’s weaknesses: